Computational Complexity in Analogue Gravity: Introduction

 where $M$ is the mass of the black hole.
 The Lloyd limit is violated in several theories \cite{myers,Moosa,Ghodrati,Yang,alish} for CA and CV conjectures.
 However, the CV2.0 proposal reaches more successes, particularly in Einstein-Maxwell-Dilaton theories \cite{couch,lc}, and computations in this proposal are analytical rather than numerical, particularly in the complexity growth rate.

 It is fascinating to find an interpretation for the notion of complexity in condensed matter systems since it broadens our understanding of the concept of complexity.
 In addition, it makes it possible to study the systems experimentally.
 Since some gravitational phenomena are not available to be tested experimentally, simulation of those by some available analogue systems could be useful, particularly when it leads to technology.
-For example, Hayden et al. showed that the interior of a black hole could be equated to a quantum circuit, in other words, a black hole is a natural quantum computer \cite{hayden} and even it is the fastest quantum computer in nature \cite{scram}.
-The outcome of this quantum computer is the Hawking radiation.
-In addition, Weinfurtner et al. have detected the analogue of the Hawking radiation in a water tank experiment \cite{water}, then supersonic black holes in analogue gravity can be equated to an analogue quantum computer.
-The other applications of analogue gravity in technology are found in \cite{cloak,a,exp}.